as3hr/eCommerce/README.md

 - Orders Screen
   To keep track of the status of your current Orders whether it is in process, delivered or cancelled.
 - Home Screen
-  Here you have the options to look into the Main Products coming from backend and can also filter based on gender.
+  Here you have the options to look into the Main Products coming from backend and can also filter them out.
 - Notifications Screen
   Here you can see the notifications that you have received from the Admin.
 - Profile Screen